 THE DOMINICAN REPUBLIC PROJECT

-Smith Cogeneration Dominican Republic Power Project is one of the world’s first and the largest floating platform combined-cycle power plant.
+Smith Cogeneration Dominican Republic Power Project was one of the world’s first and the largest floating platform combined-cycle power plant.
 This innovative use of GE technology has allowed the Dominican Republic to quickly and efficiently increase its power generation.
-The facility is designed to produce 185 MW of power.
+The facility was designed to produce 185 MW of power.

 The combined-cycle plant was built in two phases: Phase I, or the simple-cycle phase producing 85 MW of electricity, was built on a platform in Houston, Texas and floated to its permanent mooring in the Dominican Republic.
 The platform was delivered on a heavy-lift ship to the Dominican Republic approximately six months after construction began.
 Phase II, or the combined-cycle phase, began commercial operation on January 16, 1996.
 At that time, the plant output increased from 85 MW to 185 MW with a heat rate of approximately 8,000Btu/kWh.